terbed/blog/_posts/2020-01-01-Test-page-to-see-how-the-markdown-is-rendered.md

 ```

 <div class="block info-block">
+  <strong>INFO</strong>

-  <strong>Info:</strong> This is a summary of the article's content.
+   This is a summary of the article's content.
 It gives readers a quick overview of what to expect in the full post.
+Our results show that the proposed
+method is applicable in these cases and provides comparable results to the paired training.
+Furthermore, it
+has some favorable properties even though its metric
+scores are lower.
 </div>

 <div class="block question-block">
-  <strong>Question:</strong> This is a summary of the article's content.
+  <strong>QUEST</strong> This is a summary of the article's content.
 It gives readers a quick overview of what to expect in the full post.
 </div>

 <div class="block warning-block">
-  <strong>Danger Zone:</strong> This is a summary of the article's content.
+  <strong>DANGER</strong> This is a summary of the article's content.
 It gives readers a quick overview of what to expect in the full post.
 </div>